Newborn Services at our Oxford Road Campus is made up of 9 rooms providing different levels of care to your baby.

 - The Critical Care Matron – this role is the operational management of intensive care and high dependency care.
 She is a clinical expert and will ensure that appropriate nursing expertise is delivered to all neonates.
 She provides professional leadership to the Advanced Practitioners and oversees the development of enhanced and advanced practice.

 - Continuing Care Matron – this role has responsibility for neonatal continuing care.
 This includes: low dependency care, transitional care (including advising on the care of neonates on the postnatal wards), community and outreach services, safeguarding and liaison with midwifery services internally and regionally.
 She provides a liaison role for families where birth is planned to take place in Saint Mary’s and in preparation for discharge or transfer.
-She is the safeguarding lead for the Newborn service and oversees infant feeding, FiCare, developmental care, bereavement, pathway co-ordinators, the family care team, education and training and implementation of QIP.
+She is the education lead for the Newborn service and oversees infant feeding, FiCare, developmental care, bereavement, pathway co-ordinators, the family care team, education and training and implementation of the Quality Improvement Programme.

 Other nursing staff including Senior Sisters/ Charge Nurse, Pathway Co-ordinator, Junior Sisters/ Charge Nurse, Staff Nurses and Nursery Nurses